|Sunday||1 - 5|

 Wednesday, August 27 at 10:30am, in the Jane von Thron Room

 Your smartphone can save you money on anything and almost everything.
 You can use apps to store coupons and loyalty cards, comparison shop for the best prices locally and online, make one-click purchases from your phone to be sent directly to your home, and much more.
 Find out about the best apps and methods to help you save on purchases you make every day.
 This class is taught by Barb Barrett, a local resident and former teacher with a lifelong interest in technology.
 Cost is $5.
 Please register in advance; enrollment is limited.

 Mondays, 11am, Overeaters Anonymous.
 This group meets each Monday in the Jane von Thron Room.
 For further information contact Sandra H. at 321-452-2861.

 Mondays, 1:30-4:30pm, CareerSource Brevard: Job Search Assistance.
 Veterans and other job seekers receive assistance in the Captain's Room in searching for work and entering the job market.
+Appointments are required.
 For more info contact Thomas Thompson at 321-394-0572 or Mary Hagan at 321-394-0560.